 History Of The Serengeti Cat Breed

-The Serengeti Cat was first bred in 1994 by crossing a Bengal with an Oriental cat.
+The Serengeti Cat was first bred in 1994 by crossing a Bengal with an Oriental cat (not to be confused with a Colorpoint Shorthair cat breed).
 This crossing occurred thanks to conservation biologist Karen Sausman.

 Karen aspired to create a breed that looked similar to the African Serval.
 Sausman, who was based out of California, belonged to the Kingsmark Cattery.
 By aiming for characteristics similar to this wild cat, the Serengeti Cat was bred to have long legs, an athletic body, and spots similar to the Serval.